kyvour/drupal-project/README.md

 * Theme (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
 * Creates default writable versions of `settings.php` and `services.yml`.
-* Latest version of drush is installed locally for use at `vendor/bin/drush`.
+* Latest version of drush is installed locally for use at `bin/drush`.
+* Latest version of DrupalConsole is installed locally for use at `bin/drupal`.

 ## Updating Drupal Core